SpadaSchiavonesca/CTF-OverTheWire-Bandit-Wargames/README.md

 ## Challenge Overview: OverTheWire Bandit 🚩

 **OverTheWire Bandit** provides a series of progressively challenging levels that teach Linux command-line expertise and core cybersecurity concepts.
 Starting from Level 0, the challenges are designed to be beginner-friendly and gradually introduce more complex topics.
+You can find more information about Bandit Level 0 [here](https://overthewire.org/wargames/bandit/bandit0.html).

 **Level 0 Objective:** Establish a secure SSH connection to the Bandit game server.